Double-path dark-state laser cooling in a three-level system: Introduction

-In this paper we set out in detail the mechanism underlying the proposed scheme, with particular emphasis on possible systems for experimental implementation.
+In this paper we set out in detail the mechanism presented in \cite{Cerrillo2010}, with particular emphasis on possible experimental implementations.
 The paper is organized as follows.
-In section \ref{sec:mechanism} an explanation of the mechanism of the cooling scheme is presented, while the detailed explanation of the theoretical treatment is introduced in section \ref{sec:theory}.
-An analysis of the properties of the scheme begins with section \ref{sec:robustness}, where the robustness with respect to fluctuating experimental parameters is explained.
-The optimal cooling rate is found in section \ref{sec:rate}.
-In section \ref{sec:implementation}, two possible experimental implementations are set out, and the possibility of cooling the motion on more than one axis with the same scheme is presented in section \ref{sec:multiaxial}.
-Section \ref{sec:phase} deals with the effect that phase mismatch of the cooling fields would have on the efficiency of the scheme.
-The last two sections are devoted to the study of the applicability of this scheme to many body systems.
-On the one hand, in section \ref{sec:multimode} the situation is considered where several ions sit on the same trap.
-On the other hand, in section \ref{sec:atom} a cloud of dipole trapped atoms is assessed.
+In section \ref{sec:model} a model of the laser cooling scheme is presented together with the Lamb-Dicke expansion that is used.
+In section \ref{sec:theory}, the derivation of rate and final temperature limits within the perturbative regime is presented, where the coherent superposition of the effect of both laser schemes becomes apparent.
+An analysis of the limitations and corrections to the perturbative reasults is found in section \ref{sec:correction}.
+In section \ref{sec:implementation}, two possible experimental implementations are proposed, and the possibility of cooling the motion on more than one mode or axis with the same scheme is presented in section \ref{sec:multiaxial}.
+We finalize de discussion with some concluding remarks.